 Blue can see Red struggling to put something into words as well, his frown creasing his whole face as he runs his fingers beneath his hat.
 “But what makes that different?
 What sets you apart, if you follow that path?
 Don’t you want to be a Champion that leads?
 Keeping secrets is important in battles, I get that, but… I think you have a real chance to set a different standard.”

 “I mean do you want to prove you’re the best of this particular generation of trainers?
 Or do you want to be the actual best, like no one ever was?”

 “You’re not about to break into song, are you?”

 Red doesn’t smile.
 He stretches his hands out, arms wide.
 “This is it, Blue.
 This is your chance to do something really different.
-I think you’re halfway there, but not fully.
-I think you can do more: prove that you can win, reveal your secrets, and then win again anyway.”
+I think you’re halfway there, but you can do more: prove that you can win, reveal your secrets, and then win again anyway.”

-Blue considers this for a moment, but the lurking fear, the waiting doom, is quickly there again.
+Blue considers this for a moment, but the lurking fear, the waiting doom, quickly returns.
 Red just doesn’t understand… “I can’t risk that.”